psoukie/psoukie.github.io/_notes/watches-attesa.md

 accurate, light, thin, quick timezone switching (including zones with a 30 minute difference), perpetual calendar, classical diameter, metal bracelet, water proof to 10 ATM, magnetic resistance, shock resistance,

-solar powered (no worrying about batteries running out or forgetting to wind the watch)

-Great accuracy even without radio sync.

-Dead beat second without a bounce, perfectly aligned with the indeces

-Affordable — no worries about losing or dinging the watch at the airport security check.

-Very subtle, but efficient lume on the hands and hour markers.

-Clean design (city names, DST and reception labels are discreet)

 > > ## Alternatives
 > >